 The trucking company’s insurer may want to settle your case as quickly as they can.
 Initially, this may seem like a good thing.
 However, if they do not offer a reasonable sum that covers your expenses, you do not have to accept it.
 We can keep negotiating for a settlement until you get what you are owed.

-If those negotiations are not successful, we will be prepared to file a lawsuit and represent you in court.
+If those negotiations are not successful, we will be prepared to sue the liable party and represent you in court.